 Jump to:

-Sweet potatoes are naturally sweeter than pumpkins.
-When making the perfect sweet potato pie you actually need to go light on sugar and no pumpkin pie spices.
+- Sweet potatoes are naturally sweeter than pumpkins.
+When making the perfect sweet potato pie you actually need to go light on sugar.

-Of course, it has the extra flaky crust thanks to my all-butter gluten-free crust recipe.
+- Of course, it has the extra flaky crust thanks to my all-butter gluten-free pie dough recipe.

 🧾Ingredient Notes